Oyon84/prox-portal/README.md

 - Checking for duplicate PVE username during registration.
 - Dashboard display resources based on permissions in PVE.
 - Create stop start functionality for resources on the dashboard.
+- Artisan command nodes:update to import cluster nodes into the database.

 ## Features working on currently